babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 }
 ```

->⚠️ **Important**: The mnemonic phrase must be stored securely and kept private, as it is the
+> **Security Tip 🔒**: The mnemonic phrase must be stored securely and kept private, as it is the
 only way to recover your EOTS key if access is lost and is critical for maintaining control
 of your finality provider operations.